On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Introduction

 \section{Introduction}

 Understanding the nature of the minima reached by our training procedures is a central problem in machine learning and optimization \citep{neyshabur2014search}.
 A common way to study this issue is by analyzing the stability of the iterates as the algorithm approaches a minimum \citep{wu2018sgd}.
-For example, it has been shown that stable minimizers of gradient descent (GD) correspond to flat minima \citep{cohen2021gradient}, and those have been associated with flat predictor functions \citep{mulayoffNeurips,nacson2023the} and balanced networks \citep{mulayoff2020unique}.
+For example, it has been shown that stable minimizers of gradient descent (GD) correspond to flat minima \citep{cohen2021gradient}, which have been associated with flat predictor functions \citep{mulayoffNeurips,nacson2023the} and balanced networks \citep{mulayoff2020unique}.
 These highlight the role of dynamical stability in shaping the properties of the obtained solutions.

 In dynamical systems theory, stability analysis is often carried out via linearization.
-Once the iterates arrive at the vicinity of a fixed point, it is often sufficient to study the linearized system in order to determine whether convergence occurs \citep{thompson2002nonlinear}.
+Once the iterates enter a neighborhood of a fixed point, it is often sufficient to study the linearized system in order to determine whether convergence occurs \citep{thompson2002nonlinear}.
 This technique has been widely applied to study GD \citep{cohen2021gradient}.
 Extending it to the stochastic regime, \citet{wu2018sgd} proposed using linearization to analyze the stability of stochastic gradient descent (SGD) in the mean-square sense.

 This approach has inspired a large body of subsequent research.
 In particular, \citet{ma2021on} demonstrated that the moments of the linearized dynamics evolve independently, and for the second moment (mean squared error), they provided an implicit expression for the exact stability criterion.
 Building on this result, \citet{mulayoff24a} derived an explicit form of the condition, yielding new insights into the linear stability of SGD.
 Importantly, the stability threshold on the step size depends on the curvature of all samples in the training set (see App.~\ref{app:Background on linear stability}).
 However, despite this progress, it remains unclear whether, and under what conditions, the behavior of linearized iterates truly reflects the full nonlinear dynamics of SGD.